XcyberJX/Cybersecurity-course-notes/02-Play It Safe: Manage Security Risk.md

 - Medium-risk asset - Information that's not available to the public and may cause some damage to the organzation's finances, reputation, or ongoing operations.
 - For example, the early release of a company's quarterly earnings could impact the value of their stock.
 - High-risk asset - Information protected by regulations or laws, which if compromised would have servere negative impact on an organization's finances, ongoing operations, or reputation.
+- This could include leaked assets with SPI, PII, or intellectual property.
+- Once ransomware is deployed by an attacker, it can freeze networks systems, leave devices unusable, and encrypt, or lock confidential data, making devices inaccessible.
+- When ransomware negotiations occur or data is leaked by threat actors, these events can occur through the dark web.
+- The web is actually an interlinked network of online content that's made up of three layers: the surface web, the deep web, and the dark web.
+- The surface web is the layer that most people use, contains content that can be accessed using a web browser.
+- The deep web generally requires authorization to access.
+An organization's intranet is an example of the deep web, since in can only be accessed by employees or others who can have been granted access.
+- The dark web can only be access by using special software.
+The dark web generally carriers a negative connotation since it is the preferred web layer for criminals because of the secrecy that it provides.
 -